Can you claim the amount for an eligible dependant?

 Answer the following questions to find out if you can claim an amount for an eligible dependant.

-You may be able to claim this amount if at any time in the year you met all of the following conditions at once:
+You may be able to claim this amount for one other person if at any time in the year you met all of the following conditions at once:

 - You did not have a spouse or common-law partner or, if you did, you were not living with, supporting, or being supported by that person.